 Ice and Snow

-Much of British Columbia’s fresh water begins its journey locked high up in the glaciers and snowpack.
+Much of British Columbia’s fresh water begins its journey high up in the Province’s glaciers and snowpack.
 After it melts, the water flows to the coast where it eventually mixes with seawater.
 Climate change has profoundly altered the rate and characteristics of these processes.
-Scientists at the Hakai Institute are monitoring coastal glaciers and seasonal snowpack, and the influence of meltwater on watersheds, fish, and the coastal oceans. - Learn more about Ice and Snow
+Scientists at the Hakai Institute are monitoring coastal glaciers and seasonal snowpack, and the influence of meltwater and released sediment on watersheds, fish, and the coastal oceans. - Learn more about Ice and Snow

 Coastal watersheds encompass the land that is intimately tied to the ocean.
 While charismatic species naturally capture the imagination of the public, biogeochemical processes are often the true drivers of ecosystem function.
 We analyze and model the flow of materials from land to sea in the context of long-term environmental change—the origins, pathways, processes, and consequences for the food web.